 The Oak Ridges Moraine Conservation Act, 2001, Greenbelt Act, 2005 and Places to Grow Act, 2005 each affect growth in York Region.
-The Places to Grow Act, 2005 allows for the development of strategic growth plans to manage growth and development, while the Oakridges Moraine Act, 2001 and Greenbelt Act, 2005 both protect the moraine and other lands designated as part of the "greenbelt" within the Greater

-Golden Horseshoe Area.
+The Places to Grow Act, 2005 allows for the development of strategic growth plans to manage growth and development, while the Oakridges Moraine Act, 2001 and Greenbelt Act, 2005 both protect the moraine and other lands designated as part of the "greenbelt" within the Greater Golden Horseshoe Area.
 Their combined effect is to focus growth in existing urban areas.

-The Growth Plan for the Greater Golden Horseshoe, 2006. developed pursuant to the Places to Grow Act, 2005 is a framework for implementing the Province's vision for building stronger, prosperous communities by better managing growth in the region.
+The Growth Plan for the Greater Golden Horseshoe, 2006, developed pursuant to the Places to Grow Act, 2005 is a framework for implementing the Province's vision for building stronger, prosperous communities by better managing growth in the region and includes policies to guide infrastructure planning and strategic investment decisions to support forecasted population and economic growth.
 Among other elements, the growth plan requires that at least 40 per cent of all dwelling units built each year be located within the built-up urban area.

-The Oak Ridges Moraine Conservation Plan, established under the Oak Ridges Moraine Conservation Act, 2001 to provide land use and resource management for the Moraine and requires municipalities to prepare watershed plans, water budgets and water conservation plans to incorporate into their official plans.
+The Oak Ridges Moraine Conservation Plan, established under the Oak Ridges Moraine

+Conservation Act, 2001 to provide land use and resource management for the Moraine and requires municipalities to prepare watershed plans, water budgets and water conservation plans to incorporate into their official plans.
 Development in wellhead protection areas and areas highly vulnerable to groundwater contamination is restricted.
 Limitations are also set on impervious surfaces in areas outside settlement areas.